Skip to main content

 But remember, sharing customer information with others is not allowed in any of the Test IO cycles, so please only borrow a device if you can test it in a safe environment.

-Always remove the testing app and credentials (if given) from your device once you've finished testing.
-Sometimes our customers will provide you with premium accounts to test the device as a regular paid user would.
+• Always remove the testing app and credentials (if given) from your device once you've finished testing.
+Sometimes our customers will provide you with premium accounts to test the app as a regular paid user would.
 However, the credentials are meant to be used only while testing and should not be used for personal purposes.
 If you are caught using the app outside the test window or sharing the credentials with other people, you will be banned from our platform.

 Relevant Bug Examples